Photo2CAD: Automated 3D solid reconstruction from 2D drawings using OpenCV: Theoretical formulations

 \subsection{Algorithmic implementation}

-The actual algorithmic implementation involved in converting the 2D drawing to a 3D SCAD model involves multiple steps, and the most important steps are discussed below.
-The steps involved include: dimensioning, identification of shapes in each view, determination of the translation and rotations of objects in each view, combine parts from all views, create a tree for the SCAD file, create a 3D point cloud.
+The algorithmic implementation will discuss the methods involved in dimensioning, identification of shapes, translation and rotations of objects, combining multiple parts.
+The above steps are individually performed for all the views to finally create a combined tree for the SCAD file.
+This is followed by a 3D point cloud generation.
+The algorithmic implementation is broken into five stages and the algorithms themselves are provided in the supplementary materials.